Life Lines

 More than half of all cases of food-related anaphylaxis are caused by a KEY trigger, peanuts.

-There are 3 other well KEY main triggers to anaphylaxis they include:
+There are 3 other key triggers to anaphylaxis, which include:

 • Fish and shellfish